 The duties and obligations of an agent under a common law agency agreement exceed the duties and obligations of a limited agent as described in this pamphlet and in Nebraska Statutes, Neb.
-Rev. Stat. § 76-2401 through 76-For example, a licensee who is 2430. authorized by the principal to bind the principal to terms or conditions in a real estate transaction would be a common law agent.
-A buyer or seller and the real estate broker must enter into this type of agency through a written agreement which specifies the agent's duties responsibilities, including of the dutv confidentiality and the terms of compensation.
+Rev. Stat. § 76-2401 through 76-2430.
+For example, a licensee who is authorized by the principal to bind the principal to terms or conditions in a real estate transaction would be a common law agent A buyer or seller and the real estate broker must enter into this type of agency through a written agreement which specifies the agent s duties and responsibilities, including the duty of confidentiality and the terms of compensation.
 An agreement such as this will be subject to the common law requirements of agency applicable to real estate licensees.